-CARE's CPA rating does not apply to non-policy obligations of the insurer, such as debt, nor does it address the suitability of terms of any individual policy or contracts.
-Additionally, the rating does not take into account deductibles, surrender or cancellation penalties, timeliness of payment nor the likelihood of the use of a defense like fraud to deny claims.
-The rating does not take into account any limitation that the insurers might face in settling its foreign claims due to exchange control/sovereign restrictions that might be placed on foreign currency payments by the Government of India.
+The issuer rating assigned to an insurance company is not specific to any particular insurance policy or contract and does not address the suitability of terms of any individual policy or contracts.
+Additionally, the issuer rating neither considers deductibles, surrender or cancellation penalties nor does it account for likelihood of the use of a defense like fraud to deny claims.
+The rating also does not consider any limitation that the insurers might face in settling its foreign claims due to exchange control/sovereign restrictions that might be placed on foreign currency payments by the Government of India.